prakashcc/m1-streamset/README.md

+### Warning

+This is not the offcial repo .
+This a repo clone for m1 machine.

 ![Data Collector Splash Image](https://raw.githubusercontent.com/streamsets/datacollector/master/datacollector_splash.png)

 StreamSets Data Collector is open source software for building dataflows quickly and easily, spanning on-premises, multi-cloud and edge infrastructure.